The Case for Villains.

 Of all the bad boys, Dracula was my first.
 He set me on this path.
 He was the beginning.

-If vampires existed today and you were turned into one, you’d be labeled a monster instantly.
+He’s sharp.
+Wry.
+Unapologetic.
+Handsome and disarming.
+Capable of menace — unquestionably dangerous — yet his greatest crime is survival.
+If vampires existed and you were turned into one, you’d be labeled a monster instantly.
 Of course you would.
 People don’t tend to sympathize with something that wants to eat them.

 But aside from the fangs and the hunger, what if you hadn’t changed?
 Would it be fair to be condemned for what you are?
 For surviving the only way you can?